Xtra-Acme USA

-Xtra-Acme USA is the US follow up to the album Acme by the group Jon Spencer Blues Explosion.
+Xtra-Acme USA is the US follow up to the album Acme by the group the Jon Spencer Blues Explosion.
 It is a collection of B-sides and remixes of songs originally appearing on the main album.
 This release differs slightly from the UK version, called Acme Plus.
 Two tracks from Xtra-Acme USA are not included in Acme Plus ("Lovin' Machine (Automator)" and "Calvin (Zebra Ranch)"); however, the same is true for the Acme Plus album.
 Two of the tracks contained on it ("Right Place, Wrong Time" and "I Wanna Make it All Right (Zebra Ranch)") are not on Xtra-Acme USA.